Chapter 2 The Pretravel Consultation Counseling & Advice for Travelers

 Once the patient has reached a definitive medical setting, there should be no rush to do surgery.
 The usual time from injury to surgery is 4–5 weeks.
 Technetium (Tc)-99 scintigraphy and magnetic resonance imaging can be used to help define the extent of the damage.
 Once the delineation between dead tissue and viable becomes clear, surgery that preserves the remaining digits can be planned.

 - Armstrong LE, Casa DJ, Millard-Stafford M, Moran DS, Pyne SW, Roberts WO.
 American College of Sports Medicine position stand.
 Exertional heat illness during training and competition.
 Med Sci Sports Exerc.
 2007 Mar;39(3):556–72.

 - Epstein Y, Moran DS.
 Extremes of temperature and hydration.
-In: Keystone JS, Freedman DO, Kozarsky PE, Connor BA, Nothdurft HD, editors.
+In: Keystone JS FD, Kozarsky PE, Connor BA, Nothdurft HD, editor.
 Travel Medicine.
-3rd ed.
-Philadelphia: Saunders Elsevier; 2013. p.
-381–90.
+Philadelphia: Saunders Eslevier; 2013. pp. 381–90.

 - Hadad E, Rav-Acha M, Heled Y, Epstein Y, Moran DS.
 Heat stroke: a review of cooling methods.
 Sports Med.
 2004;34(8):501–11.

 - O’Brien KK, Leon LR, Kenefick RW.
 Clinical management of heat-related illnesses.
 In: Auerbach PS, editor.
 Wilderness Medicine.
 6th ed.
-Philadelphia: Mosby Elsevier; 2012. p.
-232–8.
+Philadelphia: Mosby Elsevier; 2012. pp. 232–8.